Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Methodology

-We conducted a systematic literature search \cite{page2021prisma} in six academic databases: \textit{(1) ACM Digital Library (ACMDL), (2) ACM Guide to Computing Literature (ACMCL), (3) IEEE Xplore, (4) Web of Science (WoS), (5) Scopus and (6) arXiv}.
+Following previous work in HCI \citep{bowman2023using,webber2023engaging,nunes2022scoping} that deals with the ramifications of novel technologies, we opted for a scoping review to address our RQs.
+Scoping reviews map the breadth of research in emerging areas, identify key concepts, and examine how research is conducted \cite{arksey2005scoping,levac2010scoping}.
+We conducted a literature search in five academic databases: \textit{(1) ACM Digital Library (ACMDL), (2) IEEE Xplore, (3) Web of Science (WoS), (4) Scopus, and (5) arXiv}.
 The search focused on identifying articles at the intersection of GenAI and persona development.
-Our methodology consisted of \textbf{(1)} systematic query development and search execution, \textbf{(2)} screening of articles based on inclusion/exclusion criteria, \textbf{(3)} backward and forward snowball sampling, \textbf{(4)} quality assessment, and \textbf{(5)} data extraction and synthesis.
+Our methodology consisted of (1) query development and search execution, (2) screening of articles based on inclusion/exclusion criteria, (3) backward and forward snowball sampling, (4) quality assessment, and (5) data extraction and synthesis.
 The search process began with developing keyword groups related to GenAI and persona development, involving iterations of query refinement and implementing database-specific adaptations.
-Through screening, we identified \texttt{52} (9.1\%) relevant articles of the 573 articles found in the databases.
+Through screening, we identified 90 relevant articles of the 885 total found in the databases.
 Additional snowball sampling yielded 27 potentially relevant articles.
-Three additional articles from snowballing met our inclusion criteria, resulting in a final corpus of 55 articles, of which three are excluded in the detailed screening, leaving the total of 52 articles.
+Three additional articles from snowballing met our inclusion criteria, resulting in a final corpus of 93 articles, of which 12 (12.3\%) were excluded in the detailed screening, leaving a total of 81 (9.15\%) articles included in the corpus.
 The details of the search strategy, the screening process, and the analysis are described in the following subsections.